lijingcheng/FMDBHelper/README.md

 ## Usage

 - Add #import "FMDBHelper.h" to your prefix.pch
--  Setting up the database file and the file must exist.
+-  Setting up the database file and the file must be exist.
 ``` objc
 [FMDBHelper setDataBaseName:@"demo.db"];
 ```